dommert/foundation-templates/README.md

 Information
 ====================

 The *templates/* folder has basic generic layouts and templates to build off of.
+Use '_start.html' to begin a new layout.

 *Themes/* folder has prebuilt themes.
 Place your theme inside its own folder.
 Each theme has prebuilt layouts and css to extend or over right foundation defaults.
 Theme Layouts Required